The Rock an Underdog Story

 Round 2: Jeskai Control 1-1-1 Draw

-On draw had to mull down to 6 and he had answers to my early plays and allowed him to play an unchecked Teferi on 5 and run away with the game.
+On the draw, I had to mull down to 6.
+He had answers to my early plays and was able to play an unchecked Teferi on turn 5, which promptly tied up the match.

 Round 3: GW Eldrazi and Taxes 2-0

-I land an early Goyf on 2 and his first play is a turn 3 Thought-Knot Seer and my hand was 2 land, 2 LOTV and a Kalitas.
-So LOTV plus Goyf ran away with the game as I Field of Ruin his temple and strand 2 smashers in his hand.
+I land an early Goyf on 2, and his first play is a turn 3 Thought-Knot Seer.
+My hand was 2 land, 2 LOTV and a Kalitas, which game him no easy decisions.
+Soon, LOTV plus Goyf ran away with the game as I used Field of Ruin on his Eldrazi Temple, which stranded two Reality Smasher in his hand.

 Round 4: Postmortem Lounge Druid Combo 2-0

-On the draw opp goes turn 1 bird, I play push, they play druid on 2, I play abrupt decay, we trade off resources I land a Bob and start taking a lot of splash damage from Bob along with my opp activating township on their noble and bird.
-They then chord for Shalai in response to IOK and before I know it, I am at 2 with a BOB on board needless to say got lucky hit running lands off back to back turns and scooze ran away with the game.
+On the draw, opponent led on turn 1 bird.
+After I spent a Fatal Push on the bird, he followed with a Devoted Druid.
+I played Abrupt Decay on the druid, and we proceeded to trade off resources.
+I landed a Bob and started taking a lot of splash damage from revealed cards along with my opponent activating Gavony Township with a Noble Hierarch and Birds of Paradise in play.
+They then chord for Shalai in response to my Inquisition of Kozilek.
+Before I know it, I am at 2 with a Bob on board.
+I got lucky with Bob revealing multiple lands and a Scavenging Ooze was able to run away with the game.

 Round 5: Dredge 2-1 (My Teammate who finished 13th)

-On the play my hand never came around and Dredge did their thing and by the time I played turn 4 kalitas it wasn’t enough and I died on the crack back.
+On the play. my hand never came around, and Dredge did what Dredge does.
+I played Kalitas on turn four, but it wasn’t enough as I died on the attack back.

 Round 6: UR Phoenix 0-2

-On play opp drew 3 non creature spells and I ran out of creature removal after dealing with 2 Thing and an Arclight and died to Arclight and the third Thing.
+On play, my opponent drew 3 non-creature spells.
+I ran out of creature removal after dealing with 2 Things and an Arclight and proceeded to die to a second Arclight Phoenix and third Thing in the Ice.

 Round 7: Burn 2-0

-On the draw I play turn 1 IOK into turn 2 Goyf and push his eidolon and then opp opts to race my 5/6 Goyf instead of double bolting and we got there.
+On the draw, I play turn 1 IOK into turn 2 Goyf and Fatal Push his Eidolon.
+My opponent decided to race my 5/6 Tarmogoyf by targeting me with double Lightning Bolt, and Tarmogoyf was able to win the race.

 Round 8: Burn 2-1

-On the draw I stabilize at 3 life and have Goyf plus scooze on board with 2 green open when I pass the turn.
-Opp has 3 land searing blaze that I knew about and now his card drawn for turn.
-This is the moment where I was out played at this entire event.
-My opp tanks and plays it so well for what felt like 5 mins and then says pass, welp I fell for the bait, I had already seen 2 boros charm earlier in the game one cast one discarded and it wasn’t on my radar and I on end step activated scooze and promptly died.
-Had I just went to my turn untapped my extra green source there was no way for him to do enough damage.
-Welp on to game 3 we go.
+On the draw I was able to stabilize at 3 life with a Goyf plus Ooze on board with 2 green open.
+I pass the turn knowing my opponent’s hand consists of three lands and a Searing Blaze that I knew about and now his card drawn for turn.
+This is the moment where I felt most outplayed at this entire event.
+My opponent tanks and played it so well for what felt like five minutes and then says pass.
+I fell for the bait.
+I had already seen 2 Boros Charm earlier in the game and it wasn’t on my radar.
+On end step I activated Ooze and promptly died.
+Had I just waited until my turn, I would have had the extra green mana to get above four life.
+On to game three.

-On the play I play turn one discard to see he kept a one lander in which I took his turn 1 goblin guide then went tap land on 2 and LOTV on three as he had yet to play a second land or a creature.
-Lilly was munching his hand, but I saw path on turn 1 so didn’t want to expose my Goyf put I missed third land and drew Kalitas and knew Goyf had to take one for the team.
-So long story opp never saw second land and scooped when I resolved Kalitas as he had no answer to him.
+On the play I played turn one discard to see he kept a one land hand.
+I took his turn 1 Goblin Guide, then went tapped land on 2 into LOTV on three before he could play a second land or a creature.
+Lilly was munching his hand, but I knew he had Path to Exile in hand, so I didn’t want to expose my Tarmogoyf.
+However, I soon drew Kalitas and knew Goyf had to take one for the team.
+So long story short, my opponent never saw a second land and scooped to a resolved Kalitas.

 Round 9: Jund 2-1 Win and I was In

-On the play go tap land into Goyf and force the answer into scooze on 3 into Tracker on 4 and they could never find a way to deal with tracker and him with kalitas eventually won the game.
+On the play, I played tapped land into Goyf, forcing an answer from my opponent.
+Ooze on 3 into Tracker on 4 finished the game, as they could never find a way to deal with Tracker or the Kalitas that soon followed.

-This was just a grind fest of removal, Goyf, planeswalkers and yes Fulminator Mages.
-When the dust settled I was left with 4 lands on board and fetch in hand with opp having goyf, scooze, and LOTV with 1 loyalty on board I draw for turn and hit tracker plus fetch for 2 clues.
-Opponent bricks on draw pluses lily and holds back both to protect, I crack clue on end step plus draw step and hit Fatal Push plus Assassin’s Trophy to clear blockers and kill LOTV.
+This was just a grind fest of removal, Goyf, planeswalkers and Fulminator Mages.
+When the dust settled, I was left with 4 lands on board and fetchland in hand facing my opponent’s board of Tarmogoyf, Ooze, and LOTV with 1 loyalty.
+I draw for turn and hit Tireless Tracker, getting 2 clues after cracking my fetchland.
+Opponent bricks on draw pluses lily and holds back both creatures to protect her.
+I crack clue on end step, and combined with my draw step I hit Fatal Push plus Assassin’s Trophy to clear the blockers and kill LOTV.
 Opponent then finds no answer and Tracker plus clues puts the game out of reach and sends me into the top 8.

 Top 8 I am the 6th Seed going in.